AngryMaciek/hypercomplex/paper.md

 # Summary

-The following repository contains a C++ library which is dedicated to performing arbitrary-precise computations on hypercomplex numbers from the Cayley-Dickson algebras.
+The following repository contains a C++ library which is dedicated to performing arbitrary-precise calculations on hypercomplex numbers from the Cayley-Dickson algebras.
 Basic arithmetical operations as well as a few miscellaneous functions are implemented.
-It aims to aid other developers in computational research.
+Its focus is to aid other developers in computational research.

 # Statement of need

+This is a highly specialised software aimed mostly for computational mathematicians and computational scientists who use high-dimensional numbers and/or need to carry out highly-precise calculations.
+(generality, fills in gap in the open source community?)
 This is a reference [@Tadelis:2012].
 This is another one [@axelrodproject].
 And another one [@Macnamara:2020].

 # Key features